Color: Light to medium amber, clover honey color with persistent, thick and oily legs.

 Finish: Medium long with ground white and green pepper, coriander and sweetened heavy cream.

 Overall: This is a dangerously easy drinking whisky...
 Bring a bottle to your family's Christmas Party and I guarantee that you will not find a drop in that bottle in the end of the night.
 It is immensely enjoyable and would pair perfectly well with any dessert you can think of.
 I particularly loved the creaminess virgin oak casks added to the palate and also the subtle, barely detectable but very tasty peat.
 I am definitely getting a bottle when released.
 Cannot wait...
 Many thanks to Koray Kaan Özdemir a.k.a.
-Whisky Monster filling this sample bottle from his own limited supply and sending my way for this review.
+Whisky Monster for filling this sample bottle from his own limited supply and sending my way for this review.